pdl/jtl/spec/draft.md

 Evaluates `select`, and then evaluates `test` for each node.
 Only nodes for which `test` returns true will be returned. `test` must return boolean values only.

+### reduce

+- select
+- produce

+Evaluates `select`, and then, for each item in the result (apart from the first), evaluates `produce`, with the current node set to a node array consisting of the item and the result of the previous `produce` (which must be a single item), or in the case of the first evalueation, the first item in select.

+Throws an error if `select` contains fewer than two items.

 ### unique

  - select